Properties

 Contact our office to book your special event, camping adventure, or wedding ceremony on Kasota Island.

-Nestled in the woods on the south side of Clear Lake, this preserve offers a peaceful setting to observe wildlife.
+Nestled in the woods on the south side of Clear Lake, this preserve offers a shaded trail open to the public with a unique look into our Indiana wildlife.

 Lord Wetland